Email:

 • Time pressure (30 seconds per round)

-The original Team Planner had a one-page layout.
-While advanced players already used it as a flexible scratchpad, newer players weren't engaging as much.
+The original Team Planner supported advanced players as a flexible scratchpad, but newer players weren’t engaging with it as much.

 Insights